-As a landlord on Airbnb or a similar short-term rental site, you may enjoy the benefits of tax deductions based on these business activities.
+As a landlord on Airbnb or a similar short-term rental site, you might enjoy the benefits of tax deductions based on these business activities.
 But of course, there's fine print to consider, as shown in these frequently asked questions.

 It's important to keep good records of all your deductible expenses.
-This includes receipts, credit card statements, cancelled checks, and so on.
+This includes receipts, credit card statements, canceled checks, and so on.
 Absent such records, the IRS may disallow all or part of your deduction if it conducts an audit.
-By far, the main reason taxpayers lose deductions when audited is lack of adequate records.
+By far, the main reason taxpayers lose deductions when audited is the lack of adequate records.

 You can deduct expenses associated with renting your home through Airbnb or a similar service (as described above) only if you do so for more than 14 nights per year.
-It sounds like you may not reach that amount.
+It sounds like you might not reach that amount.

 When you rent out a room in your home, the IRS permits you to deduct a portion of your expenses for your entire home, such as electricity, gas, heating oil, water, and trash removal.

 However, the IRS does not allow deductions for personal expenses.
 For this reason, you can't deduct the cost of your landline phone, even if your tenant has unlimited use of it.
 But, if you install a second landline just for your tenant's use, the full cost is deductible as a rental expense.